plazas/bf_hxrg_ppl/README.md

 #### 8. Run SEXtractor on last frame of median ramp GLOBAL_SPOTS if not running simulations

-Convert back to ADU theist frame, use  `daofind\_sex\_detection.config`  as configuration file for SEXtractor.
+Convert back to ADU the last frame, use  `daofind_sex_detection.config`  as configuration file for `SExtractor`.

-Output catalog will be placed in:
+The output catalog will be placed in:

-`out=out_dir + '/' + prefix + '_sextractor_out_last_sample_ramp_100.param'`
+- `out=out_dir + '/' + prefix + '_sextractor_out_last_sample_ramp_100.param'`

-If you are using simulations,  the code does not run SExtractor and uses a catalog of positions created by the user when making the simulations.
+If you are using simulations,  the code does not run `SExtractor` and uses a catalog of positions created by the user when making the simulations.

 #### 9. Centroid calculation from last frame of spots ramp, in electrons.

-Subtract the bias (B_spots), and then, within the loop, calculate the unweighted centroid after subtracting the local background. .
-If centroid type is ‘corner’, select only those sources in a given Cartesian quadrant (Region 1 to 4).
-I changed this by hand and ran the code 4 times to get the data to produce Figure 7 of the paper.
+Subtract the bias (`B_spots`), and then, within the loop, calculate the unweighted centroid after subtracting the local background. .
+If `CentroidType` is `corner`, select only those sources in a given Cartesian quadrant (Region 1 to 4).
+I changed this by hand and ran the code 4 times to get the data to produce Fig. 7 of the paper.

 #### 10. Big loop over sources to correct for NL (from flat fields), and calculate f_N

-to_plot: ID of sources to plot in the final PDF

 Loop over sources: